predatorx7/javascript_flutter/packages/javascript/javascript_darwin/README.md

-# Javascript
+# JavaScript Darwin

 Enable your app to evaluate javascript programs.
-A simple library that provides a javascript runtime where you can run your javascript.
+A simple library that provides a javascript environment where you can run your javascript code.

+A MacOS/iOS Flutter plugin that provides access to a JavaScript environment through [JavaScriptDarwin] platform.

+This package depends on [Apple's JavaScriptCore](https://developer.apple.com/documentation/javascriptcore) framework for its [JSContext](https://developer.apple.com/documentation/javascriptcore/jscontext) implementation.
+The implementation uses FFI for communication, taken from [pub.dev:flutter_js](https://pub.dev/packages/flutter_js), and [pub.dev:flutter_jscore](https://pub.dev/packages/flutter_jscore) flutter packages.

+___

 Developed with 💙 by [Reclaim Protocol Team][reclaimprotocol_link] ✨